Our Story -

 This period of reflection and resilience gave rise to a renewed purpose—one rooted in lived experience and driven by a shared mission.
 Drawing on Sarah’s academic expertise in neurorehabilitation and social isolation, and my decades of firsthand experience with brain injury and adaptive sports, we joined forces to build something meaningful for others walking a similar path.

-Together, we launched three core initiatives under our nonprofit:
+Together, we launched three core initiatives under one nonprofit:

 Sarah’s journey is not just one of survival—it is a living testament to the human spirit’s ability to adapt, rise, and give back.
 Our work was born from challenge, shaped by research, and sustained by purpose.
-While our lives were redirected by brain injury, our mission now is clear: to ensure that no survivor or caregiver walks this road alone.
+While our lives were redirected by brain injury and near-cognetive disorders, our mission now is clear: to ensure that no survivor or caregiver walks this road alone.

 But the need is great—and our personal resources are limited.
 That’s why we’re inviting you to walk with us.
 Join our mission to end social isolation and help brain injury survivors and caregivers reclaim connection, clarity, and strength.